Andy Anaheim's Updates is the city of Anaheim's monthly email newsletter, bringing the latest Anaheim news right to your inbox.

 Pre-registration is recommended.
 Free lunch is limited to the first 600 participants.
 To register, call (714) 765-5191.

-Spring has arrived, which means residents are starting to see more animals, including coyotes and snakes, in their neighborhoods and backyards.
+Spring has arrived, which means we are starting to see more animals, including coyotes and snakes, in our neighborhoods and backyards.

 Encounters with wildlife are a fact of life, but take these easy steps to keep your family, pets and home safe.